2014 Fort Hood shootings: Motives for the shooting

 Lopez was allegedly distraught over financial issues and the deaths of his grandfather and then his mother during a two-month period five months prior to the shooting.
 He was also undergoing regular psychiatric treatment for depression, anxiety, and posttraumatic stress disorder.
 He tried to take leave in order to attend his mother's funeral in Puerto Rico.
 It took five days for the leave to be approved, but he was only allowed to be absent for 24 hours, which allegedly upset him.
 The leave was eventually extended to two days.
 More recently, Lopez had asked for a transfer, claiming that he was "being taunted and picked on" by other soldiers in his unit.

 During a press conference on the day of the shooting, Fort Hood Commander Mark A. Milley stated that Lopez died of a self-inflicted gunshot wound.
 On March 1, 2014, over one month prior to the shooting, Lopez purchased the weapon used in the shooting from Guns Galore, the same store where Nidal Malik Hasan, the convicted perpetrator of the Fort Hood shooting in 2009, originally purchased his own weapon.
 Lopez's weapon was not registered with the installation.
 He had previously purchased a firearm of the same model, unregistered with the installation, on February 23, although he reported it stolen on March 1, the same day he bought a replacement.
 During that same month, he had seen a psychologist and was prescribed Ambien for a sleeping problem.

-In his Facebook account, Lopez made posts in which he alleged that he was robbed by two men and also criticized Adam Lanza, the perpetrator of the Sandy Hook Elementary School shooting in 2012.
+In his Facebook account, Lopez made posts in which he alleged that he was robbed by two men in early march and also criticized Adam Lanza, the perpetrator of the Sandy Hook Elementary School shooting in 2012.
 Lopez also described his experiences in direct combat during his tour in Iraq, although military officials confirmed that Lopez did not experience any direct combat.
 A Facebook page created by Lopez claimed that he was a sniper who had been to the Central African Republic.

 On March 24, Lopez's battalion began tracking a ten-day permissive temporary duty (PTDY) request he made immediately after arriving to Fort Hood so he could help his family relocate to an apartment in Killeen, as his current one was burglarized.
 He was given a four-day pass by his acting sergeant, who informed him that he would receive PTDY after his return.
 Lopez took the pass from March 27 to March 30.
 He returned to Fort Hood on March 31, though when he received the PTDY form, it was filled with errors and Lopez had to resubmit it with corrections.
 Though the corrected form was signed, it did not have a control number, which is reported to have led to the conflict in the 49th Transportation Battalion office that sparked the shooting.